 Huperzine-A is going to be a catch-22 in most supplements.
 It’s a powerful ingredient that helps reduce the breakdown of acetylcholine, provides the body with glutamate, enhances mitochondrial function, and provides antioxidants.

-At the same time, it can be very dangerous if not taken with care.
+At the same time, it can be hazardous if not taken with care.
 It’s not an ingredient you should be taking daily.
-Instead, you should cycle every other day or 5 days on/2 days off.
+Instead, you should cycle every other day or five days on & 2 days off.
 With such a small dose, you should be fine with Qualia Focus — but it’s always important to keep this in mind.

 Recommended Dosage: No more than 50mg daily

-Each bottle contains 100 capsules.
-This might seem like a lot, but each serving is five capsules.
+Each bottle of Qualia Focus contains 20 servings, and each serving is two capsules.
 That means one bottle will last you just under a month.
-Comparing that to the price, which is $69 per bottle, you’ll see how this supplement can be too expensive for some.
+Comparing that to its price of $59 per bottle, you’ll see how this supplement can be too expensive for some.

 Pros vs. Cons